msarvesh2022/Attrition-Analysis/README.md

-# Bank Customer Churn Analysis
+# Bank Customer Attrition Root Cause Analysis

 ## Core Objective
 The objective is not merely to create random and visually appealing charts under the name of insights.
 This project focuses on numbers that may appear small but can have a significant impact.
 In the finance and banking sector, revenue, customers, and transactions are vast in scale, so even a 2–3% error in prediction or insight can lead to major consequences.
 This project primarily explores customer behavior across different geographical locations, analyzes key factors contributing to customer attrition, and identifies ways to improve customer experience.
 It also predicts borderline customers to help prevent CLV oss, which we calculated in our Excel analysis